Paver Driveway Installation: A Step-by-Step Guide

 The first move is always to prepare the canvas.
 This phase involves a lot of heavy lifting, starting with the removal of your old driveway and any other debris.
 Our crew then excavates the area to a specific depth, creating the space needed for the new layers.
 Proper grading is a huge part of this step—we carefully slope the ground away from your home to ensure water drains correctly and doesn’t pool.
 A thorough site preparation is non-negotiable because it creates the stable, reliable foundation your beautiful new driveway will be built upon for decades of use.

-Step 2: Building a Solid Base
+Step 2: Creating a Strong Foundation

 Once the site is cleared and graded, we build the structural heart of your driveway: the base.
 This isn’t just a layer of loose gravel.
 We use a specific grade of crushed stone as the standard base material for its stability and drainage properties.
 This material is laid in layers and compacted with heavy machinery until it forms a dense, solid foundation.
 A strong base is what prevents the pavers from shifting, sinking, or developing ruts over time, especially under the weight of vehicles.
 It’s the unseen hero of a long-lasting paver driveway, providing the support needed to handle anything you throw at it.

-Step 3: Laying the Pavers
+Step 3: Setting the Pavers in Place

 This is where your design vision truly comes to life.
 After a thin layer of bedding sand is spread and leveled over the base, our installers begin carefully laying each paver by hand in your chosen pattern.
 We maintain a small, consistent gap between each paver to allow for joint sand.
 Once all the pavers are in place, we sweep a special type of sand over the entire surface, filling the joints.
 This proper joint sand is what locks all the individual pieces together into a strong, flexible pavement.
 A final pass with a compactor sets the pavers securely into the sand bed.